IBM/integrity-enforcer/docs/README_SIGNER_CONFIG.md

 ```

-Updating IShield CR with the above block, the operator will update the signerConfig resource.
+Updating IShield CR with the above block, the operator will update the SignerConfig resource.

 You can define namespace matcher by using `excludeNamespaces`.
 For example below, signer `signer-a` can sign resource in `secure-ns` namespace, and another signer `signer-b` can sign resource in all other namespaces except `secure-ns`.